fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

 Kmeans Clustering was carried out on a number of possible clusters (ranging from 1-10) to determine which n_clusters would allow for the inertia to flatten.
 The elbow curve showed that n_clusters = 3 would be a good number to retrain the data.
 However this also failed to identify (distinguishable) clusters within the dataset.

-(3) Hyperparameter tuning using Initialization (KMeans++ and Random) Hyperparameter tuning was attempted using initialization and this analysis retured the value of inertia that was only able to identify "zero" clusters.
+(3) Hyperparameter tuning using Initialization (KMeans++ and Random) Hyperparameter tuning was attempted using initialization and this analysis retured the value of inertia that was only able to identify "single" cluster.

 (4) Hierarchial Clustering